Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

 - Add the vegetables.

-Selecting Beef for Vegetable Beef Stew
+Selecting Beef for Vegetable Beef Soup

 - What Cut of Beef is Best for Vegetable Beef Soup?
 For this easy vegetable beef soup, I’ve found that purchasing a single piece of chuck roast is the best choice.
 It tenderizes perfectly during the slow cooking process, has lots of flavor, and you can cut it into equally-sized pieces for even cooking.